sdss/mangadap/docs/execution.rst

 directly from the DRPall file, instead of from a file, and it directly defines the ``AnalysisPlan`` object with a hard-coded set of keywords.
-Using this script as an example, one could construct a script that programmatically analyzes a large set of datacubes.
+Using this script as an example, one could construct a script that programmatically analyzes a large set of MaNGA datacubes.

 .. _execution-rundap: